-The LM4901 is an audio power amplifier primarily designed for demanding applications in mobile phones and other portable communication device applications.
-It is capable of delivering 1 watt of continuous average power to an 8Ω BTL load and 1.6 watts of continuous average power to a 4Ω BTL load with less than 1% distortion (THD+N) from a $5V{DC}$ power supply.
+The LM4992 is a stereo audio power amplifier primarily designed for demanding applications in mobile phones and other portable communication device applications.
+It is capable of delivering 1 watt, per channel, of continuous average power to an 8Ω BTL load with less than 1% distortion (THD+N) from a $5V{DC}$ power supply.

 Boomer audio power amplifiers were designed specifically to provide high quality output power with a minimal amount of external components.
-The LM4901 does not require output coupling capacitors or bootstrap capacitors, and therefore is ideally suited for mobile phone and other low voltage applications where minimal power consumption is a primary requirement.
+The LM4992 does not require output coupling capacitors or bootstrap capacitors, and therefore is ideally suited for mobile phone and other low voltage applications where minimal power consumption is a primary requirement.